ExpediaGroup/styx/docs/user-guide/basic-usage.md

 ## Building Styx from source code

- In order to build styx from source code, Java 8 (1.8.0_45 or later) is required.
+ In order to build styx from source code, Java 11 is required.
  The build system requires Apache Maven.
 The Styx CI pipeline uses Maven version 3.2.1 for the automated continuous integration builds.
 On Mac OSX, a version installed by HomeBrew is satisfactory.